rolling-scopes-school/tasks/tasks/angular-smart-home-ui/smart-home-part-3.md

   - `title`: required, max 50 characters.
   - `icon`: required.
 - On submit:
-  - Send `POST /api/dashboards/:id` with empty structure.
+  - Send `POST /api/dashboards` with the payload.
   - Reload the dashboard list.
   - Navigate to the created dashboard.